Don't see your question? Contact us and we'll do our best to answer as quickly as possible.

 How do you determine what program works best for my dyslexic child?

 It is important that instruction be comprehensive and systematic, and works with a student’s learning style.
-Orton Gillingham based programs include: Lindamood Bell LiPS, Visualizing Verbalizing, Wilson Reading Program, Master the Code, and Project Read.
+Orton Gillingham based programs include: Lindamood Bell LiPS, Visualizing and Verbalizing, Wilson Reading Program, Master the Code, and Project Read.
 For students who learn better by association, or those with severe memory and sequencing problems, Stevenson Language Program may be considered.
 Assessment and previous instructional success or failure helps to determine the best program for each student.

 How long will it take my child to "catch up" with his/her peers?